Using the Analysis Grid Group Feature

 Exposing and Hiding Grouped Data

-To expose the data contained in any particular Group, you can click the arrow to the left of each Group.
+To expose the data contained in any particular Group, you can click the arrow node to the left of each Group.
 To expose the data contained in all Groups, you can right-click the Group label and select the Expand All Groups menu command.
 To hide the data contained in all Groups, you can select the Collapse All Groups command from the same menu.

 Reorganizing Grouped Data